open-traffic-generator/ixia-c/docs/licensing.md

 ### Network connectivity

-1. Internet access from the Keysight License server VM over HTTPS to Keysight Software Manager (KSM) service [https://ksm.software.keysight.com/](https://ksm.software.keysight.com/) is desirable for online license activation, but not strictly required.
+1. Internet access from the Keysight License server VM over HTTPS to the Keysight Software Manager (KSM) service [https://ksm.software.keysight.com/](https://ksm.software.keysight.com/) is desirable for online license activation, but not required.
 Alternative offline activation method is available and only requires a license administrator to have access to KSM.
-2. Access from a license administrator computer over SSH (TCP/22) for license operations (activation, deactivation, reservation, sync).
+2. Access from a license administrator's computer over SSH (TCP/22) for license operations (activation, deactivation, reservation, sync).
 3. Access from any Keysight Elastic Network Generator `ixia-c-controller` container that needs a license during a test run over gRPC (TCP/7443) for license checkout and check-in.

 The diagram below illustrates how different components communicate with the License server: